NattieWalker/Test-Repo/README.md

 add some files
 remove some files
 overall: use the bare minimums of github

+This is take two.
+I had so make this line of changes becuase I did not follow the correct steps.